opendatacube/datacube-ows/README.rst

         -e AWS_DEFAULT_REGION=ap-southeast-2 \                     # AWS Default Region (supply even if NOT accessing files on S3!
 See Issue #151)
         -e SENTRY_DSN=https://key@sentry.local/projid \            # Key for Sentry logging (optional)
         \ # Database connection URL: postgresql://<username>:<password>@<hostname>:<port>/<database>
-        -e ODC_DEFAULT_DB_URL=postgresql://cube:DataCube@172.17.0.1:5432/datacube \
+        -e ODC_DEFAULT_DB_URL=postgresql://myuser:mypassword@172.17.0.1:5432/mydb \
         -e PYTHONPATH=/code                                        # The default PATH is under env, change this to target /code
         -p 8080:8000 \                                             # Publish the gunicorn port (8000) on the Docker
         \                                                          # container at port 8008 on the host machine.
         --mount source=test_cfg,target=/code/datacube_ows/config \ # Mount the docker volume where the config lives name_of_built_container

-The image is based on the standard ODC container.
+The image is based on the standard ODC container and an external database

 Installation with Conda
 ------------